 You can set in your group boards rules that to join, collaborators have to first follow you.
 Of course, no guarantees they will not unfollow you a month later, and of course, you’ll never know because like other platforms, Pinterest only notifies you when someone follows but doesn’t send notifications about unfollows.

 For me personally, it didn’t work because managing your own group board takes time.
-I tried with two of my boards and eventually I had to close one of them because people wouldn’t follow the rules, spam my boards with affiliate links or their products.
+I tried with two of my boards and eventually I had to close one of them because many pinners wouldn’t follow the rules, and spam my boards with affiliate links or their products.
 Too much trouble, in my opinion, for a small win of a few followers.

 One of the ways I find particularly effective in growing followers might be surprising to you because it doesn’t involve any Pinterest followers hack or trick.
 It all comes down to old-school quality content, the more content you can produce for Pinterest, the more the platform will like your account and show it to new audiences.

-The good news is that for Pinterest, a new pin for your old post is actually considered as “fresh” content.
+The good news is that for Pinterest, a new pin for your old post is actually considered “fresh” content.
 This means you don’t even have to create new posts every day.

-What I personally do when my account slows down, I create 2-3 new pins for a post that used to drive me good traffic.
+What I personally do when my account slows down, is I create 2-3 new pins for a post that used to drive me good traffic.
 On Pinterest, it’s usually the volume game.
 You have to shoot 100 times to hit your target with 10 patrons.
 If you only shoot 10 times, you’ll hit your target just once and will complain that your competitors are more successful.
 If they are, that’s because they tried more times.
 I can almost guarantee that they don’t have any other Pinterest hack except sending a ton of new content to Pinterest.

 9. Take Advantage of Pinterest Trends